 When you make your appointment for the colonoscopy, mention that you have diabetes.
 Ask for any special instructions.
 Request an early morning appointment so you can get back as soon as possible to your normal routine for eating and taking medicines.

-The doctor doing your colonoscopy (gastroenterologist) will want to know about all the medicines you take.
-Be sure to also tell him or her about any vitamins, supplements, and herbal remedies you take.
+The doctor doing your colonoscopy (gastroenterologist) will want to know about all the medicines and natural health products you take.
 It's a good idea to have a list of all your medicines when you make your appointment.

 If you take aspirin or some other blood thinner, your doctor will tell you if and when you should stop taking this medicine before your test.